rolling-scopes-school/nodejs-course-template/README.md

 To run all tests without authorization

 ```
-npm test
+npm run test
 ```

-To run only one of all test suites (users, boards or tasks)
+To run only one of all test suites

 ```
-npm test <suite name>
+npm run test -- <path to suite>
 ```

 To run all test with authorization